-(b) If, after such preliminary investigation as it may make, the Committee determines to proceed with an inquiry into the conduct of any individual, the Committee shall notify the individual as to the fact of the inquiry and the charges against him and shall schedule one or more hearings on the matter.
-The individual shall have the right to present evidence, cross-examine witnesses, and be represented by counsel at any hearings.

-(c) After the Committee has concluded its inquiries into the alleged violations, the Committee shall dispose of the matter by taking one of the following actions:

-(1) Dismiss the complaint and take no further action.

-- Issue a letter of reprimand to the legislator, if the legislator (2) unintentionally violated the provisions of the Open Meetings Law. - (3) Issue a letter of reprimand if the violation of the Open Meetings Law was intentional, or if the legislator has previously received a letter of reprimand.
-The Chair of the Committee on Ethics shall have the public letter of reprimand spread on the pages of the House Journal. - Refer the matter to the House for appropriate action. - RULE 29.
+- Meetings Law. (a) On its own motion, or in response to signed and sworn complaint of any individual filed with the Standing Committee on Ethics, the Committee shall inquire into any alleged violation by members of the House of the Open Meetings Law (Article 33C of Chapter 143 of the General Statutes), as the same may be amended in the future. - (b) If, after such preliminary investigation as it may make, the Committee determines to proceed with an inquiry into the conduct of any individual, the Committee shall notify the individual as to the fact of the inquiry and the charges against the individual and shall schedule one or more hearings on the matter.
+The individual shall have the right to present evidence, cross-examine witnesses, and be represented by counsel at any hearings. - (c) After the Committee has concluded its inquiries into the alleged violations, the Committee shall dispose of the matter by taking one of the following actions: - (1) Dismiss the complaint and take no further action. - (2) Issue a private letter of reprimand to the legislator, if the legislator unintentionally violated the provisions of the Open Meetings Law. - (3) Issue a public letter of reprimand if the violation of the Open Meetings Law was intentional or if the legislator has previously received a private letter of reprimand.
+The Chair of the Committee on Ethics shall have the public letter of reprimand spread on the pages of the House Journal. - (4) Refer the matter to the House for appropriate action.

+RULE 29.
 Notice of Standing Committee and Permanent Subcommittee Meetings and Hearings. - Public notice of all standing committee and permanent subcommittee meetings shall be given in the House.
-The Chair of the standing committee or permanent subcommittee shall notify or cause to be notified the sponsor of each bill which is set for hearing or consideration before the standing committee or permanent subcommittee as to the date, time, and place of that meeting. - RULE 29.1.
-Public Hearings. (a) Requests for a public hearing shall be made in writing to the Chair of the standing committee and, if applicable, the Chair of the permanent subcommittee to which the bill has been referred.
-The Chair of the standing committee may schedule a public hearing by the standing committee as a whole after the adjournment of a regular daily House session.
-The Chair of the permanent subcommittee may schedule a public hearing before the permanent subcommittee at its regularly scheduled hour.
+The chair of the standing committee or permanent subcommittee shall notify or cause to be notified the sponsor of each bill which is set for hearing or consideration before the standing committee or permanent subcommittee as to the date, time, and place of that meeting.

+RULE 29.1.
+Public Hearings. - (a) Requests for a public hearing shall be made in writing to the chair of the standing committee and, if applicable, the chair of the permanent subcommittee to which the bill has been referred.
+The chair of the standing committee may schedule a public hearing by the standing committee as a whole after the adjournment of a regular daily House session.
+The chair of the permanent subcommittee may schedule a public hearing before the permanent subcommittee at its regularly scheduled hour.
 Denial of a request made by a House member may be appealed to the Speaker.

 Notice shall be given not less than five calendar days prior to public hearings.
-These notices shall be issued as information for the press, and information shall be posted in the places designated by the Principal Clerk.
+These notices shall be issued as information for the press and shall be posted in the places designated by the Principal Clerk.